Nick-Charlton/airer-data-logger/README.md

 # WashingLine

+This project uses a Particle Argon MC to capture X and Y axes strain data from an outdoor rotary clothes airer and data from an anemometer.
+The data is added to a Google Sheets document through a webhook and some Apps Script code, which is then retrieved and processed with a Python script.

 This firmware project was created using [Particle Developer Tools](https://www.particle.io/developer-tools/) and is compatible with all [Particle Devices](https://www.particle.io/devices/).

 Feel free to replace this README.md file with your own content, or keep it for reference.